 The COVID-19 pandemic greatly accelerated the global adoption of remote work and collaboration.
 Many professionals have embraced telehealth, and many academics are adjusting to virtual classrooms.
 However, there are other important types of remote work that also need attention.
 This workshop provides hands-on training in established techniques to plan and facilitate effective virtual meetings.
 The resulting skills can be applied to peer discussions, office planning meetings, project review meetings, and other types of professional and personal meetings.
-The workshop spans 10 weeks, culminating in facilitating discussions at CPNP 2021.
+The 8-hour workshop spans 10 weeks, culminating in facilitating discussions at CPNP 2021.

 |Jan 27, 2021||Accepted Applicants Notified|